nonetrix/TermPomodoro/README.md

 # TermPomodoro
 Simple terminal pomodoro implementation in C++ now with a 3Ds port because why not lol

+You know it's good software the code is more make file than actual code

 compiling and running

     g++ ./src/main.cpp -Ofast -lsfml-audio